ppy/osu-wiki/wiki/osu!_wiki/Maintenance/en.md

 *Main page: [List of the osu! wiki maintainers](/wiki/osu!_wiki/Maintenance/List_of_maintainers)*

-The administrators are people with the [collaborator level of access](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/permission-levels-for-a-user-account-repository#collaborator-access-for-a-repository-owned-by-a-user-account) to the [`ppy/osu-wiki` repository](https://github.com/ppy/osu-wiki/), where all articles and news posts are stored.
+The administrators are people with [collaborator access](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/permission-levels-for-a-user-account-repository#collaborator-access-for-a-repository-owned-by-a-user-account) to the [`ppy/osu-wiki` repository](https://github.com/ppy/osu-wiki/), where all articles and news posts are stored.
 They can triage and label issues, manage open pull requests, and make decisions regarding the osu! wiki's present and future.

 Maintainers perform the final review of pull requests and merge them.
-If you have a contribution which needs attention, ask one of them in the `#osu-wiki` channel.
+If you have a contribution in need of attention, ask one of them in the `#osu-wiki` channel.

 ## Technical details